yama-yuki/skeletal-amr/README.md

 # Dependency Matching System: Complex Sentence to Skeletal AMR
 Code and resource for the dependency matching system presented in our \*SEM 2021 paper.
-The system converts a complex sentence into a syntax-aware core structure in AMR format, which may be useful in AMR parsing (or any other task).
+The system converts a complex sentence into its skeletal structure in AMR format, which may be useful in AMR parsing.

 Citation:
 - Yuki Yamamoto, Yuji Matsumoto, and Taro Watanabe.
 Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing.
 In Proceedings of the \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics.